LinsongGuo/Raft/README.md

 [√] 5000(start) + 5000(restart) Put/Get entries test.

+[√] The comprehensive test with 1000 Put entries and 1000 Get entries.

 [X] If we build the raft cluster with 3 servers and start the 4th server after several seconds, the 4th server can't receive heartbeats at the beginning(about 10s).